isomerpages/govtech-gobusiness/_FAQ/1d2-marineonly.md

 #### **2. What manpower details must I submit, and from when should I be submitting?**
 You will need to submit the FIN/NRICs of your workers/employees that are working on-site, and the proportion of the on-site workers that work part-time or shifts.
 If your workers are working on-site, you will also need to provide the address of the work premises, and indicate whether the work premises is a production site (e.g. production plant) or non-production site (e.g. office premise).

-For workers and employees that are working from home, who subsequently need to go back to site for specific reasons, you will need to submit their FIN details.
+For workers and employees that are working from home, who subsequently need to go back to site for specific reasons, you will need to submit their FIN/NRIC details.

 Only the details for Singapore Citizens, Singapore Permanent Residents, Employment Pass Holders, S Pass Holders and Work Permit Holders are required to be submitted.
 All other non-MOM work pass holders (e.g. long-term visitor pass or ICA work pass) need not be submitted.

 #### **3. What is considered a production site?**
-Production site is defined as areas where shipbuilding/shiprepair, process maintenance and construction activities are carried out.
+Production site is defined as areas where shipbuilding/ship repair, process maintenance and construction activities are carried out.
 Examples of production sites includes shipyards, process plants, refineries and fabrication workshops.

 #### **4. If my office is located within my production site, how should I indicate so in my manpower submission?**
 If the office staff do not come into contact with the production site workers and are clearly segregated, you can indicate your premises as a non-production site.